kkoch986/enhancements/keps/sig-node/4939-tls-in-grpc-probe/README.md

 I would like to add new configuration fields alongside `port` and `service` in the [Probe GRPCAction](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Probe).

-They can be used to indicate whether or not TLS should be used as well as provide a reference to the certificate to use or the ability to disable verification.
+They can be used to indicate whether or not TLS should be used.

 ### User Stories (Optional)